-As a front-end developer, I’m constantly trying to learn new skills and technologies and adding to what I already know.
-Front-end developer job postings, however, vary from posting to posting so the list of different languages, libraries, and technologies that could theoretically fall under the category of front-end developer skills is quite large.
+As a web professional, I’m constantly trying to learn new skills for front-end developers, along with various technologies related to the field in order to add to what I already know.
+Front-end developer job postings, however, vary from posting to posting so the list of different languages, libraries, and technologies that could theoretically fall under the category of skills for front-end developers is quite large.

 Here’s a list (that I’ll continue to update) containing a wide variety of skills and technologies that I think all front-end developers should be working on learning, at least to some extent.
 I certainly don’t know all of these, nor do I expect anyone else to.

-The list is not necessarily in any particular order, but I tried to keep the more rudimentary stuff at or near the top.
-Also, many of the items overlap others, so there’s a lot of cross-over within the list.
-And of course the list has lots of potential for improvements (more on that below).
+The list is not necessarily in any particular order, but I tried to keep the more important stuff at or near the top.
+Also, there’s a lot of cross-over within the list and the list.

 - Progressive Enhancement / Graceful Degradation